Wondering how to paint a bookshelf: spray it or paint it by hand? This DIY tutorial walks through painting a bookshelf to take it from dark to light!

 You can see all of the home office makeover progress here:

 What do you think?
-Would you have painted the bookshelf by hand or dealt with moving it downstairs and back up so you could spray it?
+Ready to paint a bookshelf now?
+Would you have painted the bookshelf by hand or dealt with moving it downstairs and back up so you could spray it outside?